WebHare/platform/whtree/jssdk/eslint-config/README.md

 ```

 The following exports are provided:
-- webHareConfig: the configuration used for WebHare itself
+- strictConfig: the configuration used for WebHare itself
-- moduleConfig: the configuration used for modules (relaxes some rules)
+- relaxedConfig: the configuration used for modules (relaxes some rules)
-- default: the configuration used for modules